 Alcohol causes the pancreas to produce toxic substances that can eventually lead to pancreatitis, a dangerous inflammation and swelling of the blood vessels in the pancreas that prevents proper digestion.

-Based on extensive reviews of research studies, there is a strong scientific consensus of an association between alcohol drinking and several types of cancer.
+According to the National Cancer Institute: "There is a strong scientific consensus that alcohol drinking can cause several types of cancer.
 In its Report on Carcinogens, the National Toxicology Program of the US Department of Health and Human Services lists consumption of alcoholic beverages as a known human carcinogen.
-The research evidence indicates that the more alcohol a person drinks—particularly the more alcohol a person drinks regularly over time—the higher his or her risk of developing an alcohol-associated cancer.
-Based on data from 2009, an estimated 3.5 percent of all cancer deaths in the United States (about 19,500 deaths) were alcohol related.

-Clear patterns have emerged between alcohol consumption and the development of the following types of cancer:
+Clear patterns have emerged between alcohol consumption and increased risks of certain types of cancer:

-- Esophageal cancer: Alcohol consumption is a major risk factor for a particular type of esophageal cancer called esophageal squamous cell carcinoma.
-In addition, people who inherit a deficiency in an enzyme that metabolizes alcohol have been found to have substantially increased risks of alcohol-related esophageal squamous cell carcinoma.
+- Esophageal cancer, particularly esophageal squamous cell carcinoma.
+In addition, people who inherit a deficiency in an enzyme that metabolizes alcohol have been found to have substantially increased risks of esophageal squamous cell carcinoma if they consume alcohol.